 While most people focus on the signs of aging on their face, the neck area often gets overlooked.
 This can leave a person with a rejuvenated face, but with neck bands and sagging skin.
 Not exactly a great combination for our warm Texas weather.

 A neck lift with Dr. Altamira can rejuvenate the neck area.

 What is a neck lift?

-A neck lift is clinically known as either a lower rhytidectomy (if skin is mainly addressed) or a platysmaplasty (if the underlying muscles are the target).
-It targets changes due to aging on the skin and muscles of the neck, issues such as neck banding and jowls.
+A neck lift is clinically known as either a lower rhytidectomy (if the skin is mainly addressed) or a platysmaplasty (if the underlying muscles are the target).
+It targets changes due to aging of the skin and muscles of the neck, issues such as neck banding and jowls.
 While an injectable product, Kybella, has come on the market to dissolve fat under the chin and alleviate some of the need for a neck lift, issues such as banding and loose skin can only be corrected with surgery.

 Would a neck lift be right for me?

 As mentioned above, if excess fat pockets are the predominant problem leading to a double chin, liposuction or Kybella alone can be effective.
 But if sagging skin, excessive wrinkling, and the “turkey wattle” are the problem, a neck lift is the answer.
 These are the visible signs of aging that a neck lift can correct:

 On some people, their neck skin can age faster than their facial skin.
 This is especially true if the person has spent a lot of time in the sun with their neck exposed.
 The sagging and bending that results respond well to a neck lift.